|

 use as a digestive bitter and carminative used for

 treating cramps and flatulent colic.
-As such, Calamus
+As such, calamus

-Root stimulates digestive secretions and peristalsis, and
+root stimulates digestive secretions and peristalsis, and

-expels gas.
-The British Pharmaceutical Codex states that
+British Pharmaceutical Codex states that

 "On account of a volatile oil which is present it also